Students shine during Undergraduate Research and Fine Arts Conference

 Your Future

-According to the U.S. Bureau of Labor Statistics, the median pay for Mathematicians and Statisticians is $96,280 per year.
+According to the U.S. Bureau of Labor Statistics, the median pay for Mathematicians and Statisticians is $96,280 annually.
 The median pay for epidemiologists is $78,830 per year.

-Both are projected to rise much faster than average through 2031.
+Both are projected to rise much faster than the average.

 GPA: Overall GPA of 3.0 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work.